-In my PhD I am testing the core hypothesis that habitat cascades are key drivers in controlling and maintaining biodiversity in certain marine benthic ecosystems where epibiosis is prevalent.
+In my PhD I tested the core hypothesis that habitat cascades are key drivers in controlling and maintaining biodiversity in certain marine benthic ecosystems where epibiosis is prevalent.

-I am describing, investigating and, eventually, demonstrating the positive effects of these interactions in different ecosystems such as canopy-forming seaweeds, soft-bottom estuarines and seagrasses beds.
+I investigated, described and demonstrated the positive effects of these interactions in different ecosystems such as canopy-forming seaweeds, soft-bottom estuarines and seagrasses beds.

-The methods include a combination of descriptive and experimental field and laboratory studies, morphological analysis, drone surveys and 3D modelling, supported by biostatistics via permutational-based factorial analysis of variance (PERMANOVA).
+The methods included a combination of descriptive and experimental field and laboratory studies, morphological analysis, drone surveys and 3D modelling, supported by biostatistics via permutational-based factorial analysis of variance (PERMANOVA).

-The final aim is to create realistic conceptual, descriptive and predictive ecological models that can be tested and adapted in several habitats, ecosystems and biogeographical regions.
+The final aim of my PhD was to create realistic conceptual, descriptive and predictive ecological models that can be tested and adapted in several habitats, ecosystems and biogeographical regions.